domluna/JuliaFormatter.jl/README.md

 ### Pass 1: Prettify

-The CST is "prettified", creating a `PTree`.
-The printing output of a `PTree` is a canonical representation of the code removing unnecessary whitespace and joining or separating lines of code; expressions will be attempted to be placed on a single line.
+The CST is "prettified", creating a `FST` (Formatted Syntax Tree).
+The printing output of a `FST` is a canonical representation of the code removing unnecessary whitespace and joining or separating lines of code; expressions will be attempted to be placed on a single line.

 Example: